MonisaHassanAlvi/Peopleware-website-nodejs/README.md

-# Peopleware-website-nodejs
+# Peopleperhour-website-nodejs
-Peopleware website pages are implemented using REACT, Javascript, CSS and NODEJS.
+Peopleperhour website pages are implemented using REACT, Javascript, CSS and NODEJS.

 # Tools & Applications
 - Npm 6.14.8